- Day Nurseries for Children Under 3 Years

 For the employment of Au Pairs a registration with the legal social insurance (ASVG) is required.
 The free board and lodging and the amount, which the host family has to pay for the private insurance of the Au Pairs and their participation in language courses and cultural events, are not included in the wage and therefore are non-contributory.

-If the Au pair is employed under the subsistence pay (value 2016 is 415.72 euro) the registration with the legal accident insurance is sufficient.
+If the Au pair is employed under the subsistence pay (value 2020 is 460,66 Euro) the registration with the legal accident insurance is sufficient.
 A health insurance can be taken out for the Au pair at a private insurance company.
 Any foreign health insurance is only sufficient if the benefits are also granted in Austria.

-The entry in day care facilities are the first step for your child into autonomy.
+The entry in day care facilities is the first step for children into autonomy.
 Professionals who care for your child will give you some advice about the most suitable way of child care.

 There are possibilities to place your handicapped child in public day care facilities, a day care centre with integration groups or a special kindergarten for handicapped children.